 How to Cite an App in MLA

 Mobile apps are a constantly available source of information, and students are increasingly turning to these tools to conduct research and write papers.
+MLA has specific guidelines for citing a mobile app that are different than those for citing a website in MLA.
 Here are some tips on how to cite a mobile app in MLA format, 9th edition.

 Works Cited Structure: